libocca/occa/README.md

  - OpenMP 4.0 or later
  - C++ support for OKL with clang based transpiler [new-okl-transpiler](https://github.com/libocca/occa-transpiler)

-## Build, Test, and Install
+## Build, Install, and Test

 OCCA uses the [CMake] build system.
-Checkout the [installation guide](INSTALL.md) for a comprehensive overview of all build settings and instructions.
+Checkout the [Installation Guide] for a comprehensive overview of all build settings and instructions.

-### Linux
+For convenience, a `CMakePresets.json` file is provided with several default workflows that perform configure, build, install and test steps in a single go.
+For example, to configure, build and test OCCA with GNU compilers, do the

-For convenience, a `CMakePresets.json` file is provided with several default workflows that perform configure, build and test steps in a single go.
-For example, to configure, build and test OCCA with GNU compilers, do the following:
+following:
 ```shell
 cmake --workflow --preset gnu-default
 ```

 Users can extend these workflows and customize them if necessary based on their requirements using a `CMakeUserPresets.json` file.
+Please refer to [Installation Guide] for more information.

 ## Use